fcampelo/epitopetransfer/README.md

 obs: To run the taxa in the second column, upgrade scikit-learn to version 1.3.2 (pip install scikit-learn-1.3.2)

+## Running the analyses {#run-analyses}

+The analysis of the results was done using R version 4.4.1 (reproducible using the script under folder `./R`).
+The main packages used in the analysis were:

+-   dplyr_1.1.4
+-   tidyr_1.3.1
+-   yardstick_1.3.1
+-   pROC_1.18.5
+-   multcomp_1.4-26
+-   ggplot2_3.5.1
+-   ggrepel_0.9.5
+-   see_0.9.0
+-   stringr_1.5.1
+-   wrappedtools_0.9.5

+The full details of the R session used in the analysis are available in `/R/SessionInfo.txt`

 *****
 Contact Email: